 Marketing is telling your target audience about your products and services so they want to become customers – posting content is how you tell them.
-Content comes in all sorts of forms, including blog posts and articles, infographics and downloadable guides, photographs, videos, and podcasts.
+Content comes in various forms, including blog posts and articles, infographics and downloadable guides, photographs, videos, and podcasts.
 Any information in written, visual or audio form is content.
 When you’re creating any kind of content, you need to have two things: a target audience in mind and an objective.

-What is the Difference Between Content Marketing and Traditional Marketing?
+How to Define Your Audience: The Difference Between Content Marketing and Traditional Marketing

 Traditional marketing is one-sided – it presents information but offers no engagement.
 What makes content marketing so effective is that it is designed specifically to elicit a response from its target audience.

 Content marketing values a customer’s ability to make an informed choice based on the information provided to them, and customers are then rewarded for their decision.
-For example, many businesses offer discounts for first-time shoppers or by recommending the business to a family member or friend.
+For example, many businesses offer discounts for first-time shoppers or recommend the business to a family member or friend.

 When thinking about your target audience, niche is key.
 You cannot advertise to everyone; it is impossible.
 Not only are there too many variables but potential customers are also less likely to engage with you if they feel their specific needs and wants are not being acknowledged or valued.
 A target market is much more effective, and it saves on cost.